Unity-Technologies/ml-agents/docs/Installation.md

 To install and use ML-Agents, you need install Unity, clone this repository and install Python with additional dependencies.
-Each of the subsections below overviews each step, in addition to an experimental Docker set-up.
+Each of the subsections below overviews each step, in addition to a Docker set-up.

 ## Install **Unity 2017.1** or Later